Low-cost land for housing

 Appropriate low-cost sanitation

-This month, the DWN/NCE sanitation programme initiated a house-to-house campaign to promote improved sanitation.
+This month, the DWN/NCE sanitation programme initiated a house-to-house campaign to promote improved urban sanitation.
 The campaign promotes messages on hand washing, safe water storage and the use of homeowner built toilets instead of open defecation.
 The volunteers are trained to use the Community Led Total Sanitation (CLTS) methodology that emphasises practical and pragmatic solutions, while encouraging the full participation of residents and local authorities.

-In parallel with the house-to-house campaign, the programme initiated the construction of 70 sanitation centres in 10 towns across Namibia.
+In parallel with the house-to-house campaign, the programme initiated the construction of 70 low cost sanitation centres in 10 towns across Namibia.
 These centres consist of simple and practical demonstration toilets along with building instructions and estimated costs.
 This empowers local residents with the knowledge required to build their own toilets according to the guidelines of local authorities.
 All sanitation centres are built in informal settlement kindergartens, thus providing toilet facilities to the children and staff.

 Last but not least, the programme supports the implementation of engineering assessments to identify bulk infrastructure bottlenecks in order to guide capital infrastructure investments towards becoming more ‘’pro-poor’’, thus directly (rather than indirectly) benefitting low-income residents in specific towns.